nsde/wserve/README.md

 # wServe
-A simple webserver build from scratch in Python!
+A simple webserver built from scratch using Python!

 ```py
 import wserve